Z3RO4NDUND3R/Remix-Bot/README.md

 Some planned features for Ionix are:

-• Stock Market feature
+• Stock Market feature <br>
-• Simulated real-life economy feature
+• Simulated real-life economy feature <br>
-• Easily manipulated economy settings
+• Easily manipulated economy settings <br>
-• Moderation and more!
+• Moderation and more! <br>